yona3/typescanner/README.md

 # typescanner

-typescanner is a simple library for implementing [Type Guard](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) in TypeScript.
+A simple library for implementing [Type Guard](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) in TypeScript.

-It can be easily implemented from basic primitive type guard to type guard for types defined in Type Aliases.
+### Feature
+- Basic Type Guard Functions + Custom Type Guard Functions
+- Intuitive definition of Object's type guard functions
+- Verify the type of a value in one line

 ## Install